 Farm history / past uses of the property:

-The farm has been owned and operated by the same family for over 160 years.
-Several generations milked cows commercially there, and prior to that it supported diversified family farms.
-In 1996 new dairy buildings were constructed on 125 acres and that land certified as organic.
+The farm has been owned and operated by the same family for over 200 years.
+Several generations milked cows commercially there, and prior to that it supported more highly diversified family farms.
+In 1996 new dairy buildings were constructed on 125 acres and that land was certified as organic.
 By 2005 the entire property was under certified organic management.